Meet Our Arts Tutors

 Ken Gunning: In his own words – ‘’I explore and experiment across traditional mediums as well as items found or searched out with conviction to explore materialism through installation.
 Often discarded, and recycled I bring a sense of play to them turning them into structures that sit in the space of the gallery and leave room for the viewer to piece the layers together and form a functional piece that can be viewed from multiple angles.’’
 Ken’s work with our students may take on many forms and is based on what objects the gappers are able to scavenge, salvage or find.

-Anna Leask – Painting
+Anna Leask – Painting and Photography

 Born in the Shetland Islands, Scotland, Anna Leask moved to Sligo in 2000 and studied Fine Art in IT Sligo receiving her BA (Hons) in 2016.
 She has also studied Film Production and TV and Film Editing.
 Leask has since gone on to teach art and photography to different groups in schools, art centres and corporations.
 She works as an exhibiting artist and also as a documentation photographer for events and workshops.
 For the past two years Leask works as a part time picture framer, helping other artists get their work ready for exhibitions.